-Genna Weinberg, LPC
+Genna Weinberg, LPCC

 Genna believes that an overall positive change is the result of a strong collaborative framework between client and clinician.
 She utilizes elements of DBT, CBT, Solution Focused Therapy, and Mindfulness in counseling to assist clients with a variety of mental health issues.
 Genna is passionate about meeting her clients where they are and strives to create a non-judgmental and supportive environment that allows a client to feel empowered within the therapeutic space.